VACEfron/DNetPlus/README.md

 - [Handle null prefered locale](https://github.com/xXBuilderBXx/DNetPlus/commit/26b4b1888ca0a3ab206d216639962e863a47d332) from Discord.Net/pull/1624
    - This only happens in rare cases but worth fix to not break guild stuff.

+- [Fix websocket regex in some cases](https://github.com/xXBuilderBXx/DNetPlus/commit/d9d377630457d321d28007acd16bd0e1b63be93f) from Discord.Net/pull/1637

+- [Allow UserUpdate to be invoked from GuildMemberUpdate](https://github.com/xXBuilderBXx/DNetPlus/commit/ada2fa72ae014a3496f1f13b39c8df7f79a37c66) from Discord.Net/pull/1623
+   - This allows for some global changes like username/avatar to be fired from UserUpdate without the Presence Intent.

+- [Add team properties to the application info](https://github.com/xXBuilderBXx/DNetPlus/commit/4aff5bb4646ddd0fce2973af13cb9b1232e5af1e) from Discord.Net/pull/1604

+- [Add include roles option for guild prune users](https://github.com/xXBuilderBXx/DNetPlus/commit/9e6bea6ca8cfa52ff6ab615db526fc95a751685b) from Discord.Net/pull/1581
+   - Allows you to select a list of roles to include in the prune users aside from just no roles.